huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 DOQ_INTERNAL_ERROR (0x01):
-: The DoQ implementation encountered an internal error and is incapable of pursuing the transaction or the connection.
+: The DoQ implementation encountered an internal error and is incapable of pursuing the transaction or the connection

-DOQ_TRANSPORT_PARAMETER_ERROR (0x02):
-: One or some of the transport parameters proposed by the peer are not acceptable.

 ## Connection Management